lesliemanrique1/HMM-Part-of-Speech-Tagger/README.md

 ###Problems

-I ran into problems when into some trouble with this project.
+I ran into problems with this project.
 After finishing up my code, there were some transitions that were not found in my transition table.
 Therefore when the part of speech is selected, there was a gap in my Viterbi lookup table.
 So, when finding the path, the path was set to default 0, which made the words be tagged to 'S' which i used to signify the start of a sentence.